SERVIR-Amazonia/barbados-training/intro-gee2/browsing-preprocessing.md

 Lets hit the ‘Import’ button, and at the top of your script, change the name of the imported collection to ‘*landsat8_sr*’.

-Now let's download the boundary shapefile of Trinidad.
+Now let's download the boundary shapefile of Barbados.
 We are going to upload this file into the Assets section to have our country boundary available.
-Download the file `TrinidadTobago.zip` from the shared Google Drive [data folder](https://drive.google.com/drive/folders/1Aov0j6ASs6eQVel4EeiiZrGaDRhq5WGQ?usp=share_link).
+Download the file `Barbados.zip` from the shared Google Drive [data folder](https://drive.google.com/drive/folders/1Aov0j6ASs6eQVel4EeiiZrGaDRhq5WGQ?usp=share_link).

 <img align="center" src="../images/intro-gee-images/46_ttDrive.PNG" hspace="15" vspace="10" width="300">